Why a dress code is more than just fashion advice

 More and more corporate events are adopting a themed dress code: "Roaring Twenties," "Black & White," "Tropical," "Futuristic."
 It can make the event a huge success.
 It can also go wrong.

-What works: a theme that’s clear, easy to pull off (not everyone has a costume closet), and suits the target audience.
+What works: a theme that’s clear, easy to pull off, and suits the target audience.
+After all, not everyone has a closet full of party costumes.
 “Black & White” is the safest bet: everyone has dark clothes, a white shirt, or a black dress.
 Accessible, yet festive.

 What doesn't work: a theme that forces people to buy something new.
 That feels like an extra expense on top of the event itself.
-And a theme that's too open to interpretation—that results in a chaotic scene on the night instead of a cohesive whole.
+And a theme that's too open to interpretation results in a chaotic image—rather than a sense of unity.

-Practical tip: Announce the theme at least 4–6 weeks in advance.
+Practical tip: Announce the theme at least 4 to 6 weeks in advance.
 Provide examples (a mood board or a Pinterest link).
-Make it easy: Offer an optional accessory (a colored tie, a sash, or a hat) that guests can pick up upon arrival if they don’t have the appropriate attire.
+Keep it simple.
+Offer an optional accessory, such as a colored tie, a sash, or a hat.
+Guests can pick one up when they arrive if they don’t have the appropriate attire.

-Themed dress codes work best for internal events (staff parties, kick-offs) and are less suitable for events where you’re meeting external contacts for the first time.
+Themed dress codes work best for internal events, such as a staff party or kickoff meeting.
+They are less suitable for events where you’ll be meeting external contacts for the first time.

 A great event is consistent.
 The venue, the program, the catering, and the dress code all come together to tell a single story.
 We’ll help you maintain that consistency, from the initial concept to the moment the last guest walks out the door.

 Would you like to discuss the dress code for your event, or would you like to have the entire concept handled professionally?
-Please contact us at live-impact.nl/contact.
+Call us at 085 401 40 14 or send an email to hello@live-impact.nl.

 Seriously Fun.